-Whilst Rome is the beating heart of historic Italy, the coast stretching from the Bay of Naples, and southwards offers some of the most scenic and breathtaking landscapes in the world.
+While Rome is the beating heart of historic Italy, the coast stretching from the Bay of Naples and southwards offers some of the most scenic and breathtaking landscapes in the world.

-And whilst, with careful planning, you can see a lot in a few days, it is a region you will want to return to time and again.
+And while careful planning shows you can see a lot in a few days, it is a region you will want to return to time and again.

 Naples – a culture-rich city surrounded by natural beauty.

-Characterized by its backdrop of Mount Vesuvius, the gritty, culture-rich city of Naples is in the region of Campania, in southwest Italy, many who visit want a quick tour of the city and then get out to see Pompeii, Sorrento, Capri and the Amalfi Coast.
-That’s what is on our bucket list when we visit Napoli on our cruise vacation.
+Characterized by its backdrop of Mount Vesuvius, the gritty, culture-rich city of Naples is in the region of Campania, in southwest Italy.
+Many visitors want a quick tour of the town and then get out to see Pompeii, Sorrento, Capri, and the Amalfi Coast.
+It’s these destinations that are on most visitors’ bucket lists.
+And Naples is your gateway to get there.

 In truth, many skip the city center altogether, but if you want to see the best of Naples, we recommend booking a guided tour with a trusted supplier.
 The official Naples website here will also help you plan your day.

-In this article we concentrate of getting you out of the city and into a piece of paradise.
+In this article, we concentrate on getting you out of the city and into Naples’ beautiful landscapes in the region of Campania.

-We offer a 4 day guide below for a memorable visit before you cruise from Naples.
-Most cruises depart from Port Naples .
-Check your cruise ticket to be sure and find more details of how to get to the port at the end of this article.
+We offer a 4-day guide for a memorable visit before your cruise from Naples.
+Most cruises depart from Port Naples.
+Check your cruise ticket to be sure, and find more details on how to get to the port at the end of this article.

-We recommend that you fly into Naples and book transport ahead of time and stay in the city of Sorrento.
-It’s just a beautiful place to spend a few days before you start your cruise and a good place to base yourself while you explore.
+We recommend that you fly into Naples, book transport ahead of time, and stay in the city of Sorrento.
+It’s a beautiful place to spend a few days before you start your cruise and an excellent place to base yourself while exploring.

 Transport options from Naples Airport to your hotel in Sorrento